ember-learn/ember-blog/source/2019-08-15-octane-release-plan.md

 ### Consider trying Octane features that have already landed

 The rest of the sections below cover optional features in Octane that you can consider using now.
-These features are not interdependent.
+These features are independent of each other.
 You can opt into them one at a time, in any order.

 You will be able to migrate to many of Octane's idioms automatically using codemods that we will finalize with Ember 3.14.
 We do not recommend trying to mass-migrate older code (like `@ember/component` Components) without those codemods.